 Born in Charleston, South Carolina around 1815 to a Jewish family, he went to live with his Uncle Mordecai Manuel Noah at an early age.
 Noah has been called the most influential Jew in the United States in the early 19th century.
 His multi-faceted career included stints as a journalist, playwright, politician, lawyer, judge, military officer, and utopian Zionist.
 He studied law in Charleston, but I couldn't find his exact connection to Laurens.
-Other researchers have also been unable to trace his lineage.2 One theory is that Manuel Noah, Mordecai's father who disappeared for at least twenty years after the death of his wife Zipporah at Charleston, must have remarried and fathered a daughter who became Levy Laurens' mother.3 Noah was a complex man, a proponent of slavery and involved in the Tammany Hall political machine, but his most ambitious undertaking was to purchase land near Buffalo, New York to establish a Jewish colony for immigrants.
-The project had little support and failed.4 umnist at the New York Evening Star which was owned by Noah.
+Other researchers have also been unable to trace his lineage.2 One theory is that Manuel Noah, Mordecai's father who disappeared for at least twenty years after the death of his wife Zipporah at Charleston, must have remarried and fathered a daughter who became Levy Laurens' mother.3 Noah was a complex slavery and involved in the Tammany Hall political machine, but his most ambitious undertaking was to purchase land near Buffalo, New York to establish a Jewish colony for immigrants.

+umnist at the New York Evening Star which was owned by Noah.